stefaanc/stefaanc.github.io/_posts/2020-02-17-implementing-a-terraform-provider.md

 1. Create a repository, for instance called `terraform-provider-abc`

-2. Download the content from the `terraform-provider-abc` in the [`abc` package](/assets/2020-02-17-implementing-a-terraform-provider/terraform-provider-abc.zip) into your repository
+2. Download the content from the `terraform-provider-abc` in [the `abc` package](/assets/2020-02-17-implementing-a-terraform-provider/terraform-provider-abc.zip) into your repository

+   > :bulb:
+   > To make this a fully working Terraform provider, we extended the infrastructure-API presented in this post, creating a JSON-file with the `name` and `status` attributes, so the resource can be read, updated and deleted.
+The `name` attribute is name of  the file.

 3. Assuming you have `go` installed and properly configured,
    in the `terraform-provider-abc` directory,

     1. run `go mod tidy`
-    2. run `go build -o "$env:APPDATA/terraform.d/plugins` (on Windows using Powershell)
+    2. run `go build -o "$env:APPDATA/terraform.d/plugins"` (on Windows using Powershell)
-       or `go build -o "%APPDATA%\terraform.d\plugins` (on Windows using CMD)
+       or `go build -o "%APPDATA%\terraform.d\plugins"` (on Windows using CMD)
        or `go build -o ~/.terraform.d/plugins` (on Linux)

 To run the provider: